 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Stone’s pick: DE K’Lavon Chaisson, LSU.

-Comment: The Cowboys could go for a cornerback, but if Chaisson is still on the board, an edge rusher to match with DeMarcus Lawrence will prove irresistible,
+Comment: The Cowboys could go for a cornerback, but if Chaisson is still on the board, an edge rusher to match with DeMarcus Lawrence will prove irresistible.

 Condotta’s pick: OT Jedrick Willis, Alabama.

-Comment: If the Dolphins somehow get Tagovailoa — who is left-handed — then adding Willis, who is regarded as maybe the best right tackle available in this class makes even more sense.
+Comment: If the Dolphins somehow get Tagovailoa — who is left-handed — then adding Willis, who is regarded as maybe the best right tackle available in this class, makes even more sense.
 Regardless, the Dolphins really need to upgrade their line.

 Calkins’ pick: CB Kristian Fulton, LSU.

-Comment: The Raiders need a cornerback who can play right away and Fulton, who stood out with the national-championship winning Tigers, should be able to do that.
+Comment: The Raiders need a cornerback who can play right away, and Fulton, who stood out with the national-championship winning Tigers, should be able to do that.

 Stone’s pick: DE A.J.
 Epenesa, Iowa.